URL-based Scheduling is only available to TimeZest subscribers on the TimeZest Advanced and TimeZest Professional plans.

 The second prerequisite for URL-based scheduling is defining URL "slugs" for the members, teams, and appointment types you wish to be able to scheduled with a URL.
 A "slug" is just a short piece of text which can be included in a URL — for example

-To set the URL slug for a member, set it in the member's configuration page:
+To change the default URL slug for a member, access it in the member's configuration page:

 To set the URL slug for a team, set it in the team's configuration page: